wolkenlosIT/proxmox-nextcloudTALK-bridge/README.md

 2. We will setup the python app and systemd service on the lxc/VM
 3. We will configure the webhook target on proxmox
 4. Optional: We will monitor the app via Uptime Kuma

+### Nextcloud setup
+1. Create a new user.
+2. Logout and login as the new user.
+Create an app password:

+3. a
+4.